Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Elimination of Humps

 Since the hump originates from the low-temperature term $U_\mathrm{low}$, we can eliminate the humps by considering the high-temperature term $U_\mathrm{high}$ only.
 In the case of an odd number of $q$, we can define a spin variable $S$ which has a different value of $A[S]$ from the conventional definition.
 Then we can extract $U_\mathrm{high}$ in the similar manner.
-However, the above method does not work for $q=3$ since any definition of the scalar local order parameter gives $A[S] = 3/2$.
-We will discuss it later.
+However, the above method does not work for $q=3$ since any definition of the scalar local quantity gives $A[S] = 3/2$.
+We will discuss it in Sec.~\ref{sec:highermoment}.